dcdpr/did-btc1/chapters/Security-Considerations.md

 time of resolution.
 It is the responsibility of DID controllers to persist this data, otherwise the consequence is that the DID MAY not be resolvable (depending on data accessibility from the perspective of the resolver).
-DID controllers MAY store ::DID Update Payloads:: on a ::Content Addressable Storage:: (CAS) system.
+DID controllers MAY store ::BTC1 Updates:: on a ::Content Addressable Storage:: (CAS) system.
 DID controllers SHOULD consider that in some constrained environments it is preferable to discard a DID and replace it with a newly issued DID, rather than rotating a key.